 Shoplifting can be more than just going through the door with an item that the person didn’t pay for.
 A person can change price tags, swap containers, or take something of higher value and put it in the box of something that is cheaper and try to pay for it that way.
 Simply altering and changing price tags are enough to bring a charge of shoplifting in Atlanta.

 While this may seem like a minor offense, shoplifting charges can still carry jail time, a fine, and remain on your criminal record making it important to contact an Atlanta shoplifting lawyer.
-An attorney in Atlanta with experience defending theft cases will be able to look at the facts and evidence and help you build the strongest defense possible.
+An experienced theft attorney can look at the facts and evidence and help you build the strongest defense possible.
 Call today to schedule your consultation.

 The elements of the crime of shoplifting are:

 Georgia law does not use the term larceny, but larceny is considered to be the same as theft.